-For severe Hallux Rigidus, we recommend the above attributes in a shoe, but having a carbon plate can stiffen the toe box and prevent or restrict significant toe extension, providing considerable pain relief.
+For severe Hallux Rigidus, we recommend the above attributes in a shoe.
+However, having a carbon plate can stiffen the toe box and prevent or restrict significant toe extension, providing considerable pain relief.

-We recommend the Hoka One Bondi for mild symptoms of Hallux valgus due to their cushioned soles, low heel height and wide fit.
+We recommend the Hoka One Bondi 8 for mild symptoms of Hallux valgus due to its plush cushioning, low heel height and wide fit.

-The cushioned sole is responsive and reduces impact through the big toe joint, while the low heel height slows down the speed of weight transfer onto the forefoot.
+The cushioned sole is responsive and reduces impact through the big toe joint, while the low heel height of 4mm slows down the speed of weight transfer onto the forefoot.

-The Hoka One has a wide-fitting version to prevent compression of the Hallux within the toe box, which can irritate the symptoms of Hallux Valgus.
+The Hoka One has a wide-fitting version to prevent compression of the Hallux within the toe box, which can irritate the symptoms of Hallux Rigidus.

-The wide toebox prevents compression of the big toe joint alongside its structured midsole to control excess pronation moments that can irritate a hallux valgus.
+The wide toebox prevents compression of the big toe joint alongside its structured midsole to control excess pronation moments that can irritate a Hallux Rigidus.

-Most importantly, the Asics Glideride has a rocker sole which significantly reduces the amount of ankle flexion and forefoot extension during the gait cycle when walking and running.
-The rocker sole can significantly reduce pain levels for those with Hallux Valgus.
+Most importantly, the Asics Glideride 3 has a rocker sole which significantly reduces the amount of ankle flexion and forefoot extension during the gait cycle when walking and running.
+The rocker sole can significantly reduce pain levels for those with Hallux Rigidus.

-We highly recommend the HOKA ONE ONE Carbon X 2 due to its comprehensive fitting option, rocker sole and carbon fibre plate.
+We highly recommend the HOKA ONE ONE Carbon X 2 due to its comprehensive fitting options, rocker sole and carbon fibre plate.

 Similarly to the Asics Glideride, the Hoka has a wide-fit toe box and rocker sole to alleviate pressure from the big toe.

-However, in addition to this, the Hoka has a carbon fibre plate which severely reduces the extension possible at the big toe to offload and provides pain relief to Hallux Valgus.
+However, in addition to this, the Hoka has a carbon fibre plate which severely reduces the extension possible at the big toe to offload and provides pain relief to Hallux Rigidus.